Is It Safe to Travel to Lesotho in 2026?

 Last updated: · Source: U.S. Department of State

-Lesotho ( lih-SOO-too, Sotho pronunciation: [lɪˈsʊːtʰʊ]), officially the Kingdom of Lesotho and formerly known as Basutoland, is a landlocked country in Southern Africa.
-Entirely surrounded by South Africa, it is the largest of only three sovereign enclaves in the world, the others being San Marino and Vatican City, which are surrounded by Italy.
+Lesotho ( lih-SOO-too; Sotho pronunciation: [lɪˈsʊːtʰʊ]), officially the Kingdom of Lesotho, is a landlocked country in Southern Africa.
+Surrounded by South Africa, it is the largest of the only three sovereign enclaves.

 Is It Safe to Travel to Lesotho in 2026?